tjsavage/cooking-school/content/post/tradition/index.md

 Cardinal Richelieu’s legacy is a topic of debate among historians.
 But it is well understood that he brought what was a loose collection of squabbling feudal lords together into a cohesive, singular, internally-peaceful state.

-In the Edward Bulwer-Lytton‘s 1839 play “Richelieu; Or the Conspiracy,” Richelieu utters the famous line “The pen is mightier than the sword.”
+In Edward Bulwer-Lytton's 1839 play “Richelieu; Or the Conspiracy,” the Cardinal Richelieu character utters the famous line: “The pen is mightier than the sword.”
 Perhaps the fork can be pretty mighty too.